CASIOmax/CASIOmax/README.md

 ### About Me

-I'm a 3rd-year Information Technology student at the **National University of Modern Languages (NUML)**, Islamabad.
-As a passionate tech enthusiast, I'm diving headfirst into the world of Information Technology.
-Currently, I'm fully immersed in the captivating realm of **UX/UI Designing**.
+I'm a **Bachelor of Science in Information Technology** student at the **National University of Modern Languages (NUML)**, Islamabad.
+With a deep passion for technology, I'm exploring diverse fields, from **UX/UI Design** to **AI**.
+Currently, I'm building my skills as an **UX/UI intern at Ceven Technologies**.

+### Skills

-### Languages
+#### Programming Languages

-I'm fluent in the languages of technology, including:
+I'm proficient in:

 🔷 HTML5
 🔷 CSS3
 🔷 JavaScript
 🔷 SQL

-I'm familiar to:
+I'm also familiar with:

 🔷 C++
 🔷 Java
 🔷 Python
 🔷 Dart
 🔷 Kotlin
 🔷 PHP

-### Tools
+#### Tools

-I'm familiar with the following tools:
+I'm experienced in:

 🔷 Figma
 🔷 Canva
 🔷 Adobe Photoshop
 🔷 Adobe XD
 🔷 Adobe Illustrator
 🔷 Cisco Packet Tracer

 ### Interests

-I'm not just a coder; I'm an explorer of technology's frontiers.
-My interests include:
+I'm passionate about various areas in tech, including:

-🌐 **Web Development**: Crafting digital experiences with pixels and lines of code.
+🌐 **Web Development**: Building engaging digital interfaces and experiences.
+🎨 **Product Design**: Crafting user-centered, visually appealing designs.
-☁️ **Cloud Computing**: Harnessing the power of the cloud for scalability and innovation.
+☁️ **Cloud Computing**: Leveraging the cloud for innovation and scalability.
+🧩 **Artificial Intelligence**: Diving into beginner-friendly projects on Azure to enhance my AI skills.
-🛡️ **Cybersecurity**: Ensuring a secure and safe digital landscape for all.
+🛡️ **Cybersecurity**: Advocating for safe and secure digital environments.

 ### Connect with Me

-Let's connect, collaborate, and learn together:
+Let's connect and explore tech together:

 📧 Email: sajjadahmadawan819@gmail.com
 👥 LinkedIn: [Sajjad Ahmad](https://www.linkedin.com/in/sajjad-it)

-Feel free to drop me a line or join me in exploring the limitless possibilities of the tech universe! 🚀
+Feel free to reach out—I’m always open to collaborations, networking, and sharing ideas in the world of tech! 🚀